derekburgess/jaws/README.md

 ### Script descriptions

 `neosea.py` -- Run with `neosea`.
 Stores packets in a CSV file `data/packets.csv`, as well as in a local or cloud-based Neo4j db.
-Update the `batch`, `interface`, and if you use the `chum.py` script, your AWS or "exfiltration simulation IP".
+Update the `batch`, `interface`.

 `neonet.py` -- Run with `neonet`.
 Passes `src_ip` to IPInfo and returns `org`, `hostname`, and `loc` -- Creating an Org node and OWNERSHIP relationship (relative to src_ip) to IP nodes in Neo4j. *REQUIRES your own IPInfo key.

-`neotransform.py` -- Takes each packet and uses either OpenAI Embeddings endpoint or Hugging Face StarCoder 2 (pulled locally, so watch out) to transform them into embeddings, storing them back on the original entities in the Neo db.
+`neotransform.py` -- Run with `neotrasnform` Takes each packet and uses either OpenAI Embeddings endpoint or Hugging Face StarCoder 2 (pulled locally, so watch out) to transform them into embeddings, storing them back on the original entities in the Neo db.
 OpenAI uses concurrent batch processing; the current settings typically hit ~80% CPU for my setup (12th gen i5).
-StarCoder locally on cuda uses processes 1 packet set at a time.
+StarCoder 2 locally on cuda processes 1 packet set at a time.
 StarCoder 2 also uses 4/8-bit quantization.

-`neojawsx.py` -- The TOOL.
+`neojawsx.py` -- Run with `neojawsx`.
 Performs PCA on the packet embeddings, uses nearest neighbor/knee to select EPS, then clusters using DBSCAN.
 Returns a 2D scatter plot with outliers called out as red markers and labeled with `org`, `domain/DNS`, `loc`, `route (IP:port(MAC) > IP:port(MAC))`, and `size`.

 ### Examples